v3cube/uber-clone/README.md

 -  Free launch, configuration and setup of the system on the platform of your choice
 -  An app that can be customised to the language and currency of your choice, depending on where you want to launch it For further details visit https://www.v3cube.com/uber-clone/ and begin your journey into the world of the on-demand taxi app entrepreneurship.
--  Check uber clone app graphical flow https://www.v3cube.com/how-uber-clone-works/
+-  Check Taxi Booking App graphical flow https://www.v3cube.com/how-uber-clone-works/
 -  Uber Taxi Clone Features https://www.v3cube.com/uber-script-features/
 -  Taxi App Web Panel Flow https://www.v3cube.com/uber-clone-web-panel/
 -  Driver, Rider and Taxi Company Admin Panel https://www.v3cube.com/uber-admin-visuals/
--  Uber Clone Demo, Interaction between rider and driver from ride booking to trip completed https://www.v3cube.com/uber-clone-demo/
+-  App like Uber Demo, Interaction between rider and driver from ride booking to trip completed https://www.v3cube.com/uber-clone-demo/
 -  Pricing Package https://www.v3cube.com/uber-clone-price/
 -  Taxi Driver and Rider Live Demo Video https://youtu.be/vnH3Thqc5VE

-Technology Stack We Use to Build Uber Clone
+Technology Stack We Use to Build Taxi Booking App
 ===========================================
 The V3Cube team is efficient and skilled, working with the latest technologies to ensure we deliver the best results.
 Therefore, we believe in building our apps with the latest technologies, ensuring they deliver maximum results for your business.